Skid Row (Skid Row album): Critical reception and legacy

-Touring
+In 2022, Loudwire placed the album at No. 4 on their list of the Top 30 Hair Metal Albums, saying Skid Row "were decidedly more edgy [than other hair metal bands of the decade], focusing more on razor sharp riffs than razor-slashed stage wear".

+Promotion and touring

 The 17-month worldwide tour included an appearance at Moscow Music Peace Festival in August 1989 to a crowd of 70,000.
 The event was organized by McGhee as a penance for drug smuggling and featured artists managed by him or his brother.
 Skid Row made its UK debut at the Milton Keynes Bowl supporting Bon Jovi, and headlined London's Hammersmith Odeon two months later.
 After finishing the tour in support of Bon Jovi's New Jersey album, Skid Row opened on Aerosmith's Pump Tour, which launched in October 1989 and lasted a year.
 At the concert in Springfield, Massachusetts in December, a fan threw a bottle onstage during Skid Row's set.
 Upset, Bach threw the bottle back into the crowd and hit a 17-year-old female fan in the face.
 The incident was filmed by a fan and Bach was arrested after the show.
 He was set free on $10,000 bail and received three years of probation.
 At another show in 1990, Bach wore a T-shirt with the anti-gay slogan "AIDS Kills Fags Dead".
 Bach said he put the T-shirt on after a fan threw it onstage, but later regretted the incident, saying he does not support homophobia.
 Thanks to heavy touring and the band's exposure on MTV, Skid Row quickly went platinum and remained a Billboard top 10 album three months after its release.
 The album spawned three singles: "Youth Gone Wild", "18 and Life", and "I Remember You", of which the last two charted in the top 10 on the Billboard Hot 100.
 "Piece of Me" was released as a promo single and also featured a music video.